thruflo/ntorque/README.md

 ## Algorithm

-The real crux of Torque is a trade-off between request timeout and retry delay.
+The real crux of nTorque is a trade-off between request timeout and retry delay.
 It's worth understanding this before deploying -- and how to simply mitigate it by a) specifying an appropriate default timeout and b) overriding this as necessary on a task by task basis.

-Like [RQ][] and [Resque][], Torque uses Redis as a push messaging channel.
+Like [RQ][] and [Resque][], nTorque uses Redis as a push messaging channel.
 A request comes in, a notification is `rpush`d onto a channel and `blpop`d off.
 This means that tasks are executed immediately, with a nice evented / push notification pattern.

-Unlike [RQ][] and [Resque][], Torque doesn't trust Redis as a persistence layer.
+Unlike [RQ][] and [Resque][], nTorque doesn't trust Redis as a persistence layer.
-Instead, it relies on good-old-fashioned PostgreSQL: the first thing Torque does when a new task arrives is write it to disk (with a due date and a retry count).
+Instead, it relies on good-old-fashioned PostgreSQL: the first thing nTorque does when a new task arrives is write it to disk (with a due date and a retry count).

 Now, when the consumer receives the push notification from Redis, it reads the